MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 ### Method 2 - Using PowerShell

-There are several PowerShell tools you can use to investigate illicit consent grants.
+There are several PowerShell tools you can use to investigate illicit consent grants, such as:

 - HAWK tool
 - AzureAD incident response module